sarathcrajeevan/ai-zoology-drug-dev/3_tags/polar.md

 polar molecules are hydrophilic

-an object is said to be polar if the [[curious/3_tags/electronegative]] difference between two elements are > 0.5
+an object is said to be polar if the [[electronegative]] difference between two elements are > 0.5